xarvh/squarepants/README.md

   * Immutable first, with support for local, confined mutation ("what happens in the scope stays in the scope")

 Not-yet-implemented features:
-  * An advanced module system borne out of my experience working on 200K LOC applications
+  * An import-less module system borne out of my experience working on 200K LOC applications
   * Support for linear algebra and hardware graphic acceleration as a first-class citizen

 Status
 ------
-Squarepants can currently compile its own compiler to JavaScript running on Node.js
+Squarepants can currently compile its own compiler to JavaScript; it can be run in Node.js or can be used for rudimentary web pages.

 The compiler is slow and the current priority is to make it a lot faster.